How to choose the right structure for your business

 Incorporation is a process in which a separate legal entity, owned by its shareholders, is formed.

 Incorporation creates formal ownership shares, which produces a taxation and legal distance between the company and the shareholders.
-This in turn has tax advantages for the owners, who are usually paid as employees of the corporation.
+This in turn has tax advantages for the owners, who are usually paid salaries as employees of the corporation.

 Incorporation provides some liability protection for the corporation’s debts and offers some measure of protection for a company’s name.
 Company officers and shareholders may come and go, but the corporation exists until it is wound down.